M Idioms

 make for (someone or somewhere)

-- go/start toward someone or somewhere
+- to go or start toward someone or somewhere

-As soon as it began to get dark we decided to make for a quiet place to camp.
+When it began to get dark we decided to make for a quiet place to camp.

 make free with (someone or something)